Palash90/site-assets/blogs/iron-learn/iron-learn-2.md

 The next attempt was extreme.
 So, I decided to actually run the program for 5000 iterations and see if it goes closer to the sklearn program or not.
 I made the changes in the program, ran it and went for bed that day.

+I saw my machine crashing just after about an hour of starting the program with 5000 iterations.
+I stopped it, switched off my laptop and went back to bed.

 My intention was never let it run fast and with 100% accuracy in the first go.
 I just wanted to learn how things works.
 So, I am happy with the result my program gave me.